HomeGlossary › Olive Leaf

 The scent of olive leaf is distinctly Mediterranean — dry, herbal, slightly dusty, with a metallic edge.
 It is greener and more astringent than rosemary, less sweet than basil, more structural than generic green leaf notes.
 The bitterness is characteristic and intentional.

-In perfumery, olive leaf provides a specific geographic and sensory cue — it immediately signals Mediterranean landscape, warm stone, dry heat.
+In perfumery, olive leaf provides a specific geographic and sensory cue — it immediately signals Mediterranean territory, warm stone, dry heat.
 It appears in compositions targeting that mood, particularly in the citrus-aromatic, green, and Mediterranean-themed fragrance families.

 Did You Know?